mik-laj/discovery-api/gen_data/release_notes_md/anthos_gke_docs_on_prem_archive_1_3_security_bulletins.md

 #  Security bulletins

-All security bulletins for Anthos GKE on-prem (GKE on-prem) are described in this topic.
+All security bulletins for GKE on-prem are described in this topic.

 Vulnerabilities are often kept secret under embargos until affected parties have had a chance to address them.
 In these cases, GKE on-prem's [ Release